dherincx92/leapfrog/README.md

 # leapfrog
 A simple CLI interface hospital grades from `https://www.hospitalsafetygrade.org/`

+As of 01/17/2022, this repo is still being worked on.
+The CLI interface works, but still working on adding tests and potentially cleaning up arguments, etc.

 ### Development

 If you wish to develop or improve this repository, use the following workflow: